Ynys Môn 2 (Liam Morris 67, Mel McGinness 84)

 The hosts rallied and in the 12th minute were awarded a penalty for deliberate handball despite the shot finding the net.

-Ryan Taylor lashed one just over close to the interval, but come half time Môn had their keeper to thank for being only a goal down.
+Come half time Môn had their keeper to thank for being only a goal down.

-Half time: Ynys Môn 0 Guernsey 1
+HALF-TIME: Môn 0 Guernsey 1

 Anglesey started the second half in determined fashion and only the bravery of Hamon stopped substitute Alex Boss in his tracks.

 McGinness lashed a screamer over the bar, then Jay Gibbs was inches wide with a left-footer.

 The equaliser was coming and it arrived on 67 minutes when Jordan Taylor lofted the ball into the box and Liam Morris scored with a beautifully struck volley.

 The crowd roared even louder as they sensed this was to be Ynys Môn’s night.

 And on 84 minutes Holyhead Hotspur ace McGinness wrote himself into Island Games folklore by coolly putting away the decider.